 - Shirts must be plain white Oxford dress shirts (short or long sleeves), buttoned at the wrists and the second button from the top.
 Shirts are to be neat and tucked in at all times.
 The collar of the shirt must be visible above the collar of the sweater.
 Sweaters or sweater vests (crew or V-neck) must be green, red, or cream.
-Only solid white T-shirts can be worn under Oxford and polo shirts. - Skirts are to be no shorter than three inches above the knee in the front and the back of the skirt.
-For this purpose, the knee length will be defined has starting at the middle of the patella (knee cap), and measuring three inches from that point. - Slacks and walking shorts must be navy blue or khaki, neatly pressed, and worn at the waist with a belt. - Nylons, stockings, knee-high socks, socks, or tights must be worn at all times. - Body piercing, ear gauges, and tattoos are prohibited. - Only two earrings may be worn in each ear. - Simple jewelry and moderate make up may be worn.
+Only solid white T-shirts can be worn under Oxford and polo shirts.
+Seasonally appropriate collared shirts must be worn under the quarter-zip pullover - Skirts are to be no shorter than three inches above the knee in the front and the back of the skirt.
+For this purpose, the knee length will be defined has starting at the middle of the patella (knee cap), and measuring three inches from that point. - Slacks and walking shorts must be navy blue or khaki, neatly pressed, and worn at the waist with a belt. - Nylons, stockings, knee-high socks, socks, or tights must be worn at all times.
+And must be plain (no designs, though single logos such as the Nike or Adidas are exceptions).
+There is no color specification, but green, red, tan, brown or white socks are preferred. - Body piercing, ear gauges, and tattoos are prohibited. - Only two earrings may be worn in each ear. - Simple jewelry and moderate make up may be worn.
 Leather collars, rope collars, or - any spiked jewelry are unacceptable. - Shoes must be a deck shoe, a basic Oxford shoe, or a penny loafer.
 The color of the shoes must be brown, black, cordovan, or any muted color.
 The shoes must be leather, leather-like, or suede.
-They may be purchased at the store of your choice, as a specific brand is not required. - Hair must be a natural hair color.
+They may be purchased at the store of your choice, as a specific brand is not required.

+• Hair must be a natural hair color.